Profiles (Nick Mason and Rick Fenn album)

 Profiles is Pink Floyd drummer Nick Mason's second studio album and 10cc guitarist Rick Fenn's debut studio album.
 It was released on 29 July 1985 by Harvest Records.
 The album (along with Nick Mason's Fictitious Sports and the soundtrack to the film White of the Eye) was remastered and reissued on 31 August 2018 as part of the box set Unattended Luggage.

 Songs

 The album is almost entirely instrumental, save for two songs; "Lie for a Lie", featuring Pink Floyd's lead vocalist and guitarist David Gilmour with singer Maggie Reilly, and "Israel", sung by UFO keyboardist Danny Peyronel.

 Track listing

-All tracks written by Rick Fenn and Nick Mason, except as noted.
+All tracks written by Rick Fenn and Nick Mason, except where noted.